 - J.P.
 Morgan Securities, as a disregarded entity, is included as part of the tax return filing of its direct parent, Broker-Dealer Holdings.
-J.P.
-Morgan Securities adopted ASU 2019-12, Income Tax Simplification, as of January 1, 2021, which amends ASC 740 to specify that there is no requirement to allocate income tax expense to a legal entity that is both not subject to tax and disregarded by the taxing authority, although an entity may elect to do so.
-As such, JPMorgan Chase has elected to not allocate federal and state income tax provisions to J.P.
+As there is no requirement to allocate income tax expense to a legal entity that is both not subject to tax and disregarded by the taxing authority, although an entity may elect to do so, JPMorgan Chase has elected to not allocate federal or state income tax provisions to J.P.
 Morgan Securities.
 If J.P.
 Morgan Securities incurs any taxes as a standalone regarded entity under foreign tax law, such taxes would be recorded on J.P.
-Morgan Securities.
-As a result of the adoption, current tax liabilities totaling \$242 million and deferred tax assets of \$417 million recorded on J.P.
-Morgan Securities as of December 31, 2020 were transferred to its parent, Broker-Dealer Holdings on January 1, 2021. - J.P.
+Morgan Securities. - J.P.
 Morgan Prime is taxable as a corporation.
 As such, pursuant to a tax sharing agreement, JPMorgan Chase allocates to J.P.
 Morgan Prime its share of the consolidated income tax expense or benefit based upon statutory rates applied to its earnings as if it were filing a separate income tax return.
 Furthermore, JPMorgan Chase will reimburse J.P.
 Morgan Prime currently for losses irrespective of whether J.P.
 Morgan Prime would utilize losses on a separate return basis.
 The tax sharing agreement between JPMorgan Chase and J.P.
 Morgan Prime allows for intercompany payments to or from JPMorgan Chase for outstanding current tax assets or liabilities. - J.P.
 Morgan Prime uses the separate return adjusted for benefits-for-loss allocation methodology to provide for income taxes on all transactions recorded on its Statement of Financial Condition.
 Valuation allowances are established when necessary to reduce deferred tax assets to an amount that in the opinion of management, is more likely than not to be realized.
 State and local income taxes are provided on J.P.
 Morgan Prime's taxable income at the effective income tax rate applicable to the consolidated JPMorgan Chase entity.